Tan Jiunn Wen

 What are you most proud of so far?

 During the past September, I got a chance to facilitate in an innovation intervention workshop in Singapore for 30 central bankers coming from different countries in Asia Pacific.
 I am proud that I was able to guide one of the teams in a mini innovation challenge on how to translate their ideas into coding logic in Arduino and then the finished working prototype.
 It was satisfying to be involved in the process and saw that these central bankers committed to the technical challenge which stretched them outside of their expertise.

 After attending MIT I returned to Malaysia to teach secondary school for underprivileged students.
 The first thing I care is the lack of English language skills the local students had.
 After the fellowship, I realized that given their environment they would not necessarily gain much from better language skills.
 From my experience teaching, I realized that the most important education these students were missing was financial literacy.
 I came to ASB to better understand how to set up an educational platform for these Malaysian students to learn financial literacy while simultaneously being able to sustain my passion for education.

-What do you think are the most important qualities for someone to have to excel at being a teaching assistant at ASB?
+What do you think are the most important qualities for someone to have to excel at being a program development and research manager at ASB?

-What is the biggest challenge you face as a TA?
+What is the biggest challenge you face as a program development and research manager?

 What do you think is the most unique aspect of ASB?

 The fact that cultural and intellectual diversity is welcomed and seen as advantageous here at ASB are what stands out to me most.
 I think ASB sets a great example for other Malaysian companies in this respect.